sCrypt-Inc/learn-scrypt-courses/en/course-04/lesson-01/chapter-01/README.md

 The course is very simple and you will developed a platform that will allow user to simply inscribe Text, images and bsv-20 tokens on both main and testnet.

-We will build in two steps:
+We will build in the following steps:

 1. Ordinals basics
 2. Image inscription